Career Options After B Sc Biotechnology Course: Syllabus, Scope & Best Colleges

 • Create and manage various public health programs.

-• Analyse data and then find conclusions by performing laboratory tests.
+• Analyse data and come to conclusions by performing laboratory tests.

 5. Biochemist

-Biochemists study various physical, chemical, and biological properties of living organisms, such as cell development, heredity, and growth.
-They attempt to understand how certain types of chemical reactions happen in the tissues of various living organisms and the effects of medicines on the tissues of organisms.
+Biochemists study the physical, chemical, and biological properties of living organisms, such as cell development, heredity, and growth.
+They study the occurrences of various chemical reactions in the tissues of living organisms and the effects of medicines on their tissues.

-A biochemist aims to improve the quality of human life by trying to understand living organisms at the molecular level.
+A biochemist aims to improve the quality of human life by studying living organisms at the molecular level.

 Roles and Responsibilities